 Traditional in-service days either sent faculty to workshops or brought in an outside consultants.
 While somewhat helpful, this approach does not target specific student bodies.
 Teachers know their students better than any other educators, so outside development could easily fail to offer benefits to specific student bodies.
 Further, it was also very likely that some of the most effective teachers were already implementing practices that outside consultants were presenting.

 By establishing a teacher-designed, teacher-led day for teacher in-service, administrators can tailor development specifically for their districts, which is more useful for teachers and staff alike, as well as more productive than traditional in-service days.
-This teacher-centered approach also offers administrators (or teachers working toward an online education specialist degree in principalship) time to work with other professionals in their own collaborative setting rather than simply monitoring the development of their teachers.
+This teacher-centered approach also offers administrators (or teachers working toward an advanced degree) time to work with other professionals in their own collaborative setting rather than simply monitoring the development of their teachers.

 Offer a Choice